 The “karma” you gather allows you to get more powerful and develop skills to survive the onslaught of Seattle.
 It felt funny to write that.
 Anyway, you can count on getting attacked by assassins quite often.

 The digital world system in the game is an obvious precursor to The Matrix (you even die in the real world if you die in the computer)and piecing the story together is incredibly engaging.
-For its time, this was a very good game.
+For its time, this was a very good game and it still holds up today.
 If you like Deus Ex, then you’ll like this.

 Get Shadowrun on eBay.

 I’ll be the first to admit that I thought this was an entry in the Mana series when I was younger.
 It’s not, though.
 When you look at elements of the gameplay, like combat, it’s hard to make the distinction.

 The story is a little bit bonkers, and that made it enjoyable.
 You start out in a modern timeline (relative to the game at least) and then you’re transported to Evermore.
 Long story short, you and your dog have to figure out how you go there and what is causing the world’s instability.

 The story is pretty interesting, but the combat, graphics, and music are definitely the winners here.
 If you’re familiar with Secret of Mana, then you know what kind of combat you’re getting.
 You use various weapons, wait for your power to recharge, and smack enemies.
 You also get to use a magical force, alchemy, to help you in your quest.
 All the while, your dog, who transforms depending on where you are, is at your side and eager to help.

 The musical score was composed by Jeremy Soule, the guy who does The Elder Scrolls series music, at least for III, IV, and V. It was hard to put this game at this spot, but we’re getting into some of the meatier games now.